yacoma/auth-boilerplate/docs/deployment.md

 the first time.

 The hook triggers `make deploylive` which is defined in `Makefile`.
-This copy the production settings to `settings.json`, install the dependencies and build the App.
+This install the dependencies and build the App.

 In addition on every push to Github master branch Travis CI triggers a push to the live server.
 So the live site is in sync with the Github master branch.

+## Configuration

 The `deploy/conf` directory contains examples for git hook and server configuration with gunicord behind a nginx reverse proxy.
 For monitoring